henryhamon/iris-tripleslash/README.md

 }
 ```

 As you can see, the `GuessTheNumber()` method expect a number, returns `$$$OK` just when the number `42` is passed or an error for any other value.
-So, let mark in the method documentation that how TripleSlash should create a unit test for this method:
+So, let mark in the method documentation that how `///` should create a unit test for this method:

 ```objectScript
 /// Another simple method for testing purpose.